Andreas Weimann: Bristol City

 On 3 July 2018, Weimann signed for Championship club Bristol City on a three-year contract, with an option for a further year, for an undisclosed fee.
 On 30 March 2019, he scored his first career hat-trick as the Robins beat Sheffield United 3–2 at Bramall Lane, taking his goal tally up to 9 in the process, his highest amount in any season.
 His hat-trick was the first a Bristol City player had scored away from home in the top two tiers of English football since Kevin Mabbutt in 1978.

 On 24 October 2020, Weimann suffered an anterior cruciate ligament injury against Swansea City, being ruled out for up to nine months.
 He scored 22 league goals in the 2021–22 season to reach a career-best goal tally for a season.
 On 15 January 2024, Weimann joined fellow Championship club West Bromwich Albion on loan until the end of the season.
 On 3 February 2024, he scored his first goal for West Brom, a 85-minute late winner in his second appearance and home debut for the club in a 1–0 home win against local rivals Birmingham City.
 Weimann was released from Bristol City following the expiration of his contract at the end of the 2023–24 season.

 Blackburn Rovers

 On 1 August 2024, Weimann joined Blackburn Rovers on a one-year deal.
 He scored his first goal for the club on his debut in a 4–2 win over Derby County.

 On 19 May 2025, the club announced it had offered the player a new contract.

 Return to Derby County

 On 1 July 2025, Weimann returned to Championship side Derby County on a one-year deal.
-On 9 August 2025, Weimann his debut in his second spell for Derby in a 3–1 league defeat at Stoke City as 80th minute substitute for Corey Blackett-Taylor.
+On 9 August 2025, Weimann made his debut in his second spell for Derby in a 3–1 league defeat at Stoke City as 80th-minute substitute for Corey Blackett-Taylor.
 On 13 September 2025, Weimann scored his first goal for Derby in seven-and-half years in a 1–0 at West Bromwich Albion.
+On 18 October 2025, Weimann made his 100th appearance for Derby in a 1–0 loss at Oxford United.
+Weimann played 27 times for Derby County during the 2025–26 season, with his goal against West Bromwich Albion being his only of the campaign, where he was mainly utilised as a substitute.

+Return to Rapid Wien (loan)

+On 5 February 2026, Weimann returned to Rapid Wien of the Austrian Bundesliga on loan until the end of the 2025–26 season.
+On 7 February 2026, Weimann made his debut for Rapid in a 1–1 draw against Hartberg.
+Weimann played 17 times for Wien during his loan spell, scoring once as helped the team qualify for the 2026–27 UEFA Conference League via the play-offs.

+On 15 May 2026, Derby announced the player would leave at the end of the season when his contract expired in June 2026.

+Cheltenham Town

+On 14 August 2026, Weimann joined League Two club Cheltenham Town.